Impact of the pre-equilibrium phase for the determination of nuclear geometry in high-energy isobar collisions: Introduction

 A fundamental physical question in the preceding hydrodynamic description is the time after which the viscous hydrodynamic description becomes valid.
 Early investigations indicated that to reproduce the observed large hadron momentum anisotropy, this time must be smaller than about 1 fm \cite{Heinz:2001xi}.
 However, studies in the strong and weak coupling limits have not fully explained this rapid thermalization, which triggered new approaches to understand when hydrodynamics does apply (see e.g.~the reviews \cite{Romatschke:2016hle,Florkowski:2017olj,Romatschke:2017ejr}).
-The objective of this paper is to investigate the effect of the prethermalization on isobar collisions.
+The objective of this paper is to investigate the effect of the pre-thermalization on the description of isobar collisions.
 This is done in the extreme scenario where immediately after production, partons are free streamed until the beginning of the hydrodynamic evolution.
-We note that such an approach has been used in various recent Bayesian analysis, where the most likely range of parameter values for the hydrodynamic scenario is sought \cite{Bernhard:2019bmu,JETSCAPE:2020shq,JETSCAPE:2020mzn,Parkkila:2021tqq, Nijs:2020roc,Nijs:2020ors,Liyanage:2023nds})
+We note that such an approach has been used in various recent Bayesian analysis, where the most likely range of parameter values for the hydrodynamic scenario is sought \cite{Bernhard:2019bmu,JETSCAPE:2020shq,JETSCAPE:2020mzn,Parkkila:2021tqq, Nijs:2020roc,Nijs:2020ors,Liyanage:2023nds}.
+We perform our study using well known estimators for elliptic and triangular flows, but we also present estimators that have received little attention for isobars for quantities such as mean transverse momentum and associated cumulants, correlators between elliptic/triangular flow and mean transverse momentum, symmetric cumulant, mixed harmonic correlator.